Coreopsis-cyber/PebbleGame/README.md

 When you run the jar files you should notice that it will form the player output classes as specified in the original CA spec.

-Second year Software development project
+Second year Software development project:

-@author Ursula Mennear Maths and Computer Science
+@author Ursula Mennear, Maths and Computer Science

-@author Katie Hopkins Maths and Computer Science
+@author Katie Hopkins, Maths and Computer Science